How To Do Cash Flow Analysis For Your Business

 You can use the cash flow of investment activities to analyze the state of your company’s fixed assets.
-Lenders and potential investors also use this cash flow ratio to see if your company is growing and investing in your business’s future.
+Lenders and potential investors also use this cash flow ratio to see if your company is growing.

 Cash Flow Of Financial Activities

 The cash flow of financial activities shows the cash spent and received from financing — or raising capital.
 Cash flow of financial activities is used to see how much cash you’ve received from loans or investors and how much cash you’ve spent on paying back debts and shareholders.

 Here are some examples of the financing cash inflows and outflows you can expect to see in the cash flow of financing activities on your statement of cash flows:

 - Cash received from loans